 LU has disaster recovery plans for its critical systems of SCADA, voice, GP, Cogsdale, and metering.
 CenturyLink manages two separate data centers for LU.
 The duplication provides redundancy in case of failure and the ability to execute a failover procedure (i.e., switch operations to the redundant center).
 The recovery procedures are defined at the application level.
-The Company configures its critical systems for disaster recovery in either an active-active mode (where the redundant system is kept fully synchronized at all times and processing is automatically switched to the redundant system with no loss of data when the primary system fails) or an active-passive mode (where the redundant system but data loss may occur, depending on the last recovery point when the primary system fails).
+The Company configures its critical systems for disaster recovery in either an active-active mode (where the redundant system is kept fully synchronized at all times and processing is automatically switched to the redundant system with no loss of data when the primary system fails) or an active-passive mode (where the redundant system receives periodic data updates only and processing is switched to the redundant system but data loss may occur, depending on the last recovery point when the primary system fails).
 SCADA and the control room are examples of systems configured in active-active mode; the customer service, financial, and administrative systems are configured in active-passive mode.